 If you want to create the fastest web experience for your customers, WordPress should be one of your top choices.

-Of course you wouldn’t get perfectly SEO optimized website straight out of the box but there is over 900 WordPress plugins that will help you with that.
+Of course, you wouldn’t get a perfectly SEO-optimized website straight out of the box but there is over 900 WordPress plugins that will help you with that.

 Yes, setting up a WordPress site takes more time and skills.
 But WordPress has been around for a long time, and it powers about 40% of websites on the internet.
 So anything you need on a WordPress site, you can be sure there’s a tutorial or a guide for that.